 The Framework was extensively revised following the Review of hospital safety and quality assurance in Victoria (Targeting Zero).
 The 2019-20 Framework builds on this foundation with this year's changes strengthening the monitoring of health service performance in Victoria, ultimately assisting our health services in continuing to deliver safe, high-quality care and experiences to Victorians.

 Performance monitoring of Victorian health services involves a process of continual improvement to ensure that measurements are relevant to both system managers and health services, while remaining aligned to contemporary methods of service delivery.
 Looking beyond current practices and identifying opportunities for future improvement is a key component of this process.

-The overall structure of the framework remains unchanged and builds on the significant modifications made in 2017.
+The overall risk-based approach of the Framework remains unchanged and builds on the progress made in 2017 and 2018.
 It retains the emphasis on four domains of performance: high quality and safe care; strong governance, leadership and culture; timely access to care; and effective financial management.

-We have learned from the experience of implementing the new framework in 2017–18, leading to improvements in the process and greater clarity about the roles and responsibilities of health services, the department, SCV and VAHI.
+We continue to learn from the experience of implementing the Framework, leading to improvements in the performance monitoring process, and greater clarity about the roles and responsibilities of health services, the department, SCV and VAHI.